Aryan

 BCE.
 With the inclusion of the predecessor and successor cultures

-– Early Harappan and Late Harappan, respectively –
+– Early Harappan and Late Harappan, respectively – the

-of Mehrgarh, the earliest farming site of the Indus Valley.
+the earliest farming site of the Indus Valley.

 Several

 periodisations are employed for the periodisation of the IVC.
+The

-the Regionalisation, Integration, and Localisation eras, which
+Integration, and Localisation eras, which correspond roughly with

 Dates |

-Phase |
+Particulars |

 7000